AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/introduction.md

 | If the reader wishes to concentrate on the usage of the tool,
 | he can skip the introduction and the first two sections
 | (about the basic instructions and the bonus training) of this chapter.
-| If what we presented so far has been difficult for the reader *(sur un plan formel)*,
+| If what we presented so far has been difficult for the reader
+| from a formal point of view,
 | it is well possible to reserve the introduction and the two sections for a later reading.
 | The sections on loops, however, are indispensable.
 | We will highlight the more formal parts of these sections.

 We will associate with every C programming construct

 - the corresponding inference rule together,
 - its governing rule from the weakest precondition calculus and
 - examples that show its usage.

 Not necessarily in that order and sometimes only with a loose connection to the tool.
-Since the first rules are quite simple we will discuss them in a fairly theoretical manner.
+Since the first rules are quite simple, we will discuss them in a fairly theoretical manner.
 Later on, however, our presentation will rely more and more on the tool, in particular when we begin dealing with loops.